You Deserve Fair Compensation After An AccidentWe Can And Will Fight To Protect Your Rights.

-After a motorcycle accident, victims can be left with serious injuries, mounting bills and a lot questions about their rights and options for recovery.
-To shed some light on what victims can generally expect from motorcycle accident cases, below are some helpful answers to frequently asked questions about these types of cases.
+After a motorcycle accident, victims can be left with serious injuries, mounting bills and a lot of questions about their rights and options for recovery.
+To shed some light on what victims can generally expect from a motorcycle accident case, here are some helpful answers to frequently asked questions about these types of cases.

-A – Maybe.
+Maybe.
 It will depend on the exact causes of the collision and, in particular, whether any other party’s negligence was a primary contributing factor.
-If so, then you can be entitled to compensation for your accident-related injuries, damages and losses.
+If so, then you can be entitled to compensation for your accident-related injuries, damages

-- Other drivers on the road – Examples of other motorists’ negligence that commonly plays a role in causing motorcycle accidents include drunk driving, distracted driving and a failure to comply with traffic laws.
+- Other drivers on the road — Examples of other motorists’ negligence that commonly plays a role in causing motorcycle accidents include drunk driving, failure to comply with traffic laws, speeding and distracted driving.

 - Parts manufacturers — These companies can be liable when their equipment is faulty or defective and, consequently, causes motorcycle accidents.